Mingus Mapps Elevates Race in His Campaign for Mayor

 Two years ago, Mapps was a darling of the business community and downtown developers, who have come together in recent election cycles to pour tens of thousands of dollars into boosting business-friendly candidates.
 But over the past two years, Mapps’ support from the business community, especially the Portland Metro Chamber, has all but vanished.

-In a Thursday afternoon endorsement interview in WW’s office, Mapps said that he believes it’s because he’s countered the Metro Chamber on two substantial policies over the past year: their desire to strike eco-roof requirements and bird-glazing glass requirements for new developments, and their lobbying to eradicate a protected bike lane along Broadway Street downtown.
+In a Thursday afternoon endorsement interview in WW’s office, Mapps said that he believes it’s because he’s countered the Metro Chamber on two substantial policies over the past year: their desire to strike eco-roof requirements and bird-glazing glass requirements for new developments, and their lobbying to scrap plans for an infrastructure project (including a bike lane) along Southwest 4th Avenue.

 In the same interview, Mapps reiterated that, as a Black man, he’s under more scrutiny than his two top competitors.